m0onmo0n/cswatch_auto/README.md

 ---
 ## How to download:
-you're gonna need to use either powershell or the app "terminal" located [here](https://github.com/microsoft/terminal) To download, you need "git" installed(`winget install git.git`) then you need to clone the repo (`git clone https://github.com/m0onmo0n/cswatch_auto.git cswatch_auto`) and you're done, make sure to do this command in the area you want the folder structure/repo to live; i.e wherever you do this command at is where the folder and repo will live(so please go into your documents or secondary harddrive to do it and not your system32 directory)
+you're gonna need to use either powershell or the app "terminal" located [here](https://github.com/microsoft/terminal) To download, you'll need to clone it from github, easiest way is by using the desktop github app (`winget install GitHub.GitHubDesktop` or `https://gitforwindows.org/` ) then you need to clone the repo (`https://github.com/m0onmo0n/cswatch_auto` into a folder named `cswatch_auto`) and you're done.
 ## First-time setup (Windows)

 1. **Open the wizard**